egonz993/aws-signed-request/README.md

 ___

-# AWS Signed Request for S3 API
+# Signed Request for AWS API

 This Python project demonstrates how to make an authenticated AWS request using the AWS Signature Version 4 (SigV4) method.
 The script interacts with the AWS S3 service to list the contents of a bucket.